 - Seven blade circular diaphragm

-If you want an affordable, all-around lens for your Micro Four Thirds mirrorless camera, the Olympus M.ZUIKO Digital 25mm f/1.8 is an ideal choice.
-Announced in February 2014, this standard prime lens has a strong resemblance with its cousin, the portrait lens, the 45mm f/1.8.
+If you want an affordable, all-around lens for your Micro Four Thirds mirrorless camera, the Olympus M.ZUIKO Digital 25mm f/1.8 is ideal.
+Announced in February 2014, this standard prime lens strongly resembles its cousin, the portrait lens, the 45mm f/1.8.
 However, the 25mm f/1.8 is a better lens for everyday shooting.

 As the first entry from Olympus of its kind and with a classic 50mm equivalent focal length in 35 mm cameras, this Olympus 25mm f/1.8 has a minimum focusing distance of 24 cm (9.4 inches) with a maximum magnification of 0.12x (0.24x magnification in 35mm).
 Its optical construction has 9 elements in 7 groups, with 2 aspherical elements.

 The Olympus 25mm f/1.8 employs a 7-circular aperture diaphragm, a 46-mm filter thread, and an angle of view of 47°.
 Manual focusing is electronically controlled using a focus-by-wire system.
-To reduce flare during backlit shots, it is built using Zero Coating technology.
+It is built using Zero Coating technology to reduce flare during backlit shots.
 There is no focus limiter and no distance scale, though.

 - Ultra compact wide angle lens